samailamalima/Solo_Project/README.md

 STAGING_QUICKNODE_KEY=<STAGING_QUICKNODE_KEY>
 WALLET_ADDRESS=<YOUR_WALLET_ADDRESS>
 ```
+##link to the MVP of the prodoct
+solo-projects-grandidah.vercel.app
+solo-projects-grandidah-git-main-samailamalima.vercel.app
+solo-projects-grandidah-samailamalima.vercel.app

 ## The Image for the dashboard before connecting to polygon wallet and after connecting with wallet with some domain minted

 ![Screenshot from 2023-01-21 13-44-17](https://user-images.githubusercontent.com/41795852/213869687-586a69c6-dc37-433f-a02b-853e57a26651.png)